3 Tech Stocks To Buy On This Pullback

 And even though the Philadelphia Semiconductor Index (SOX) was up a blistering 12% on the year in March, reflecting large investor appetite for that growth, the run is not over this year.
 Any 5-10% correction should be bought because global technology cycles are still driving enterprise cap-ex and earnings for computer and communications equipment of all kinds.

-As of Tuesday April 11, the SOX is up only 8.5% YTD and the buying opportunities are starting to pop up.
+As of Tuesday, April 11, the SOX is up only 8.5% YTD, and the buying opportunities are starting to pop up.

-My 3 Chips for the Dips
+My Three Chips for the Dips

-Broadcom Limited (AVGO)
+Broadcom Limited (NASDAQ:AVGO)

 This $88 billion "arms dealer" to both enterprise wired infrastructure customers and wireless smartphone makers and networks is the most diversified "chip stock" of the bunch.

 I've been recommending and swing trading AVGO since 2014 and $70, from where it has more than tripled.
-The stock has consistently claimed the top tier of the Zacks Rank every quarter as analysts keep raising top and bottom line estimates.
+The stock has consistently claimed the top tier of the Zacks Rank every quarter as analysts keep raising top- and bottom-line estimates.

-In the middle of their Q2 of the current fiscal year ending in October, Broadcom is expected to grow sales by 28% and profits by 32%.
+In the middle of its Q2 of the current fiscal year ending in October, Broadcom is expected to grow sales by 28% and profits by 32%.

 Buy AVGO between $200 and $210.
 And if the corrective action for tech stocks heats up, grabbing any shares near $190 should offer an excellent risk/reward play.

-Applied Materials (AMAT)
+Applied Materials (NASDAQ:AMAT)

 AMAT makes semiconductor wafer fabrication equipment and related spare parts for the worldwide semiconductor industry.
 Customers for these products include wafer manufacturers and semiconductor integrated circuit (IC) manufacturers, who either use the ICs they manufacture in their own products or sell them to other companies.